Angelina Jolie And Brad Pitt Remain Bound By Olive Oil And Tattoos

 Although it has been a tough few months for Angelina Jolie and Brad Pitt, months that saw the estranged couple battling it out in the courtroom over the custody of their six children following a launched FBI investigation against Brad due to alleged child abuse for which he was then cleared, it seems that the two are now working through the difficult situation.

-In January the former A-list couple agreed to seal court documents for the good of their children and to keep their own drama regarding legalities of the situation out of the headlines.
-Since this point the two have seemed to be able to move on in their respective careers while each spending time with the kids.
+In January, the former A-list couple agreed to seal court documents for the good of their children and to keep their own drama regarding legalities of the situation out of the headlines.
+Since this point, the two have seemed to be able to move on in their respective careers while each spending time with the kids.

 Angelina Jolie spoke for the first time about the challenging time in an interview on Good Morning America.
-The beauty even admitted that she still believes that Pitt is a “wonderful father” as she once described him in a previous interview.
-She also spoke about she, Brad and the kids as a family and that this will always be the case.
+The beauty even admitted that she still believes that Pitt is a “wonderful father,” as she once described him in a previous interview.
+She also spoke about her, Brad, and the kids as a family, and stated that this would always be the case.

-So it seems that Jolie and Pitt are working amicably to bring things to a close in a mature manner and new details indicate that they are set on being a part of one another’s lives even after the divorce.
+So it seems that Jolie and Pitt are working amicably to bring things to a close in a mature manner, and new details indicate that they are set on being a part of one another’s lives even after the divorce.
 The most recent proof of this is that there actually is no plan for the estranged couple to sell Chateau Miraval, despite reports.
-Brad and Angelina will continue to own it jointly and the wine will continue to be sold.
-In addition the two are set to sell olive oil made on the estate as well.
+Brad and Angelina will continue to own it jointly, and the wine will continue to be sold.
+In addition, the two are set to sell olive oil made on the estate as well.

 Recently estranged Brad Pitt and Angelina Jolie to continue joint wine venture Chateau Miraval “for their #family.” https://t.co/wr1rLn6nqU pic.twitter.com/wWZ6EzOgb9